 The Group's investing and financing activities which did not affect the current cash flow were acquisition of right-of-use assets and lease liabilities by leasing.
-Please refer to Notes 6(h) and (j).
+Please refer to Note 6(g) and (i).

 (7) Related-party transactions

 (a) Names and relationship with related parties